AkshatDC/codeByte/README.md

-# LIFE-BELOW-WATER
+# codeByte
 This shall be the official repository to keep track of all the work done on the Data Analytics Project.

 Project Details:

 Project Members:
-  Akshat Chhatriwala
+1. Ishita Akolkar
-  Darshan Parmar
+2. Twisha Patel
-  Ishita Akolkar
+3. Akshat Chhatriwala
-  Jainil Patel
+4. Darshan Parmar
-  Krisha Patel
+5. Jainil Patel
-  Krishna Moghe
+6. Krishna Moghe
-  Palak Patel
+7. Palak Patel
-  Raj Patel
+8. Raj Patel
-  Twisha Patel
+9. Krisha Patel

   _For the Concept Note of the Project:_